PTH Treatment St. Louis

 Although PTH presents answers to treating problem patients with osteoporosis, some questions remain.
 Its optimal use in combination with other agents (such as Fosamax or Actonel) needs to be explored.
 Current recommendations suggest that only specialists in the treatment of osteoporosis can prescribe PTH.
 These physicians include Endocrinologists.
 Please consult your primary care physician for further information.

-Please note that this article reflects current medical understanding.
-As new information becomes available some of these findings may change.
+Please note that this article reflects current medical understanding about the PTH Treatment As new information becomes available some of these findings may change.
 Please note this synopsis is intended for educational purposes and cannot replace a medical evaluation.

 13710 Olive Boulevard (Primary Office)